ParthJinturkar/TeachersPetBot/README.md

 -   [v3.3](https://github.com/qchen59/TeachersPetBot/releases/tag/V3.3): Parse uploaded csv

+<h2 align="center"> What’s new in V3 </h2>

+**Event creation improvements**
+In the previous version, the calendar was not getting updated upon event creation.
+This has been fixed in the new version.
+Furthermore, the event creation subroutine is updated with looping and error checking.
+Now the user will not have to start over if they enter an invaid input.
+Also, users can now exit the process properly at any point by simply typing ‘quit’.

+**Custom events**
+Instructors of the course can now add custom events to the calendar.
+The database is updated to cater to this and the calendar is improved to have a new section called ‘special events’ to showcase custom events.

+**Documentation improvements**
+To better help the developers.
+The entire code base is updated to have docstrings of pdoc3 format and subsequently a new API documentation was generated.

+**Command specific voice channel creation**
+Now teachers' pet bot supports command specific voice channel creation.
+Users can input the number of voice channels, the category name, the channel name, and max limit to create channels.

+**Voice channel fix**
+In V2, the teachers’ pet will report an error when generating the voice channels if there is a channel not in a category.
+We fix the auto voice channel creation bug in V3.

+**Get the channel Id when sending the notification** In V2, the Teachers’ pet remainder is only functional in one specific channel from the original discord server(The server from the V2 team).
+In V3, we modified the method, so it can get the current channel ID and the remainder is working in a new channel.

+**Parse an uploaded csv to check for reminders and events** The previous group had started on this but it was, however we wound up essentially completely recreating the flow for how this feature should operate.

+**Fix old unit tests**
+The previous group was starting to transition their unit tests into another system.
+Their old system, where they used a separate bot to run tests, had a large number of issues such as not being able to see which specific tests failed when something was not working.
+We transitioned the old unit tests into using the Dpytest library, which required rewriting almost all of them since the previous group had only converted 4 tests.

 <h2 align="center"> Future Scope </h2>

-This bot has endless possibilities for functionality.
-Features which we are interested in adding but did not have time for include but are not limited to:
-* Command specific voice channel creation
-* Track Participation of Students and their Ranking
+- Track Participation of Students and their Ranking
-* Sentiiment Analysis of messages being sent on the server
+- Sentiment Analysis of messages being sent on the server
-* Attendance Tracker
+- Attendance Tracker
-* Conversion of bot to JavaScript
+- Conversion of bot to JavaScript
-* Data Visualization
+  - Data VisualizationExport data as graph(attendance)
+  - Create a visualized table for events and remainders.
-* Link Collection
+- Link Collection
+- Calendar improvements
+  - When drawing the calendar, events without starting/ending times should indicate it specifically (or show nothing), instead of showing a 0.
-* Cloud Hosting
+-  Cloud Hosting
+  - Upload bot to a hosting server, and also add bot to the top.gg, or discord.bots.gg

-For a full list of future features, upgrades, and bug fixes, please visit our [Project 2 Board](https://github.com/qchen59/TeachersPetBot/projects/1).
+For a full list of future features, upgrades, and bug fixes, please visit our [Project 3 Board](https://github.com/qchen59/TeachersPetBot/projects/1).

 <h2 align="center"> How to Contribute? </h2>